Campus of Lafayette College: Skillman Library

 The David Bishop Skillman Library is the main library on the college campus with a collection of over 600,000 volumes.
 It was built in 1965 to replace Van Wickle Hall as the main library after a 1956 Middle States Association survey of the college revealed the need for a more adequate library facility for a rapidly growing student population.
 A $2 million campaign was launched to raise money for the new library, which was subsequently named after David B. Skillman, the college's first librarian and biographer.

 In 2004, the library underwent a $22 million renovation which overhauled the entire interior and exterior and added over 28,000 square feet of space.
-Upon its completion the library received the 2005 Boston Society of Architects’ Honor Award for Design Excellence and Higher Education Facilities Design Award, the 2006 ALA Institute Honor Award for Interior Architecture in, and the 2007 American Institute of Architects’ AIA/ALA Library Building Award.
+It was designed by Ann Beha Architects, (renamed Annum Architects in 2022), and upon its completion received the 2005 Boston Society of Architects’ Honor Award for Design Excellence and Higher Education Facilities Design Award, the 2006 ALA Institute Honor Award for Interior Architecture in, and the 2007 American Institute of Architects’ AIA/ALA Library Building Award.

 The library also is the home of the special collections and college archives.
 Among those items in the collection are: General Lafayette's personal sword, a first edition copy of The Federalist Papers, and many other items authenticated as original possessions of Lafayette.

 In 1979, a library assistant stole an Egyptian pectoral from the college's special archives, which had been in the college's possession since 1873.
 The pectoral, dated to the Second Intermediate Period of Egypt (1783–1550 B.C.) was sold in 1981 to the Boston Museum of Fine Arts for $165,000.
-A law suit against the museum was dropped in 1992 after an undisclosed settlement and transfer of title to the museum.
+A lawsuit against the museum was dropped in 1992 after an undisclosed settlement and transfer of title to the museum.

 The Skillman Library was awarded the 2014 Excellence in Academic Libraries award by the Association of College and Research Libraries.
 In 2015 it was featured in the television show Parks and Recreation in its series finale.